 The extras included with this release are minimal; an 80-second trailer is included.
 As is usual with Madman releases, various trailers for other titles they distribute are also included with this release.

 Citizenfour is not simply a documentary that looks back at Edward Snowden and the continuing leaks of government documents.
 It is a film that documents history as it is happening.
 There are things going on every day around the world that are significant, events that are changing the course of history, but rarely do you get such an insight into these events from those who are directly involved.
 This film gives viewers a first-person view into the moments leading up to, and following, the first leaks of documents obtained by Edward Snowden.
 Many documentaries are interesting and insightful, and this one is no exception.
 Rarely, however, is a documentary so downright chilling and so important.
-The demographic of this film is obvious: everyone who uses the internet and everyone who uses any kind of digital technology must see this film and have their eyes opened to the proof that the word ‘privacy’ is redundant.
+The demographic of this film is obvious: everyone who uses the internet and everyone who uses any kind of digital technology must see this film and have their eyes opened to the proof that the word ‘privacy’ is becoming obsolete.

 Capsule Computers review guidelines can be found here.